Types of iFrames and When to Use Them

 This not only is great for your overall ad yield but also creates a financial disincentive for malvertisers targeting your site.

-If you are struggling with malicious advertising groups, and want to learn more about when our solution can do for you, you get in touch with a salesman and signup for a free 14-day trial here.
+If you are struggling with malicious advertising groups, and want to learn more about what our solution can do for you, you get in touch with a salesman and signup for a free 14-day trial here.